ilu24/math2015/README.md

 #### Abstract
 This project investigates Principal Component Analysis (PCA) as a mathematical method for dimensionality reduction.
-We implement PCA from first principles using eigendecompo- sition of covariance and correlation matrices, and evaluate its performance on distinct data
+We implement PCA from first principles using eigendecomposition of covariance and correlation matrices, and evaluate its performance on distinct data
 modalities: the California Housing dataset (tabular numeric) and two image datasets (CIFAR- 10 and LFW Faces).
 Our analysis demonstrates how PCA identifies orthogonal directions of maximum variance, enabling significant dimensionality reduction.
 For the image datasets, we